aleybovich/yabre/README.md

 Condition name should be lowercase alphanumeric symbols and `_` only.
 Ex. `weight_greater_500`

-Javascript functions can have any unique valid names; anonymous functions are also allowed and prefferred.
+Javascript functions can have any unique valid names; anonymous functions are also allowed and preferred.

 You can define multiple conditions within the `conditions` block.
 The engine will evaluate the conditions starting from the specified `startCondition` when calling `RunRules`; if `startCondition` is not provided, the engine will look for a condition with `default` property that equals `true`.